animaltrackapp/AnimalTrack/privacypolicy.md

 We may use the Personal Information that You provide in order to deliver the AnimalTrack Services, respond to Your inquiries, improve our services, business, manage our business including spam detection and fraud prevention purposes, for marketing, legal and research purposes, and to understand how You use Our services.
 If You register as an AnimalTrack User, You must give Us current, complete, and accurate information and keep the information You provide to Us up to date.
 We cannot and shall not be responsible for any problems or liability that may arise if You do not give Us current, accurate, truthful, or complete information or if You fail to update the information You give Us.

 When We Disclose and Share Personal Information Personal Information You provide related to the Observations You post (username, date, time, location) is published in venues on AnimalTrack where it is visible to anyone ("Published") as matter of normal usage and therefore is publicly shared with other AnimalTrack Users, whether or not they are signed in.
-We also explicitly and publicly share this information publicly in a machine-readable format with others.
+We also explicitly and publicly share this information publicly in a machine-readable or human readable format with others.
 We share Personal Information associated with Users’ registration and account (IP address, email address, etc.).
 AnimalTrack discloses Personal Information to contractors, service providers, consultants, and affiliated organizations that (i) need to know that information in order to process it on AnimalTrack's behalf or to provide Services available at AnimalTrack's Websites and Apps, and (ii) that have agreed not to disclose it to others, with the exception of non-public location data from Observations for non-commercial research, conservation, and species management purposes.
 Some of those contractors, service providers and affiliated organizations may be located outside of Your home country; by using the AnimalTrack App, You consent to the transfer of such information to them.
 AnimalTrack will not rent or sell Personal Information to anyone, except for animal/insect/plant or environmental organizations that we give information to such as the upload species, photo image, time, and location.
 We share your Personal information with entities that support Our business and operations such as hosting and data, communicating with You, fraud and spam detection, data analytics, and other legitimate business purposes including communicating with the Apple App Store and the Google Play Store.